zzuse/BingWallpaperDownloader/README.md

 BingWallpaperDownload
 or
 BingWallpaperDownload.exe
+more parameters specifications not documented yet.But you can have a try.
 ```
 - - - - --
 #TODO
 other country location
 filename add date
 more testing

 #License
 ----------